 As a result, I finally pulled the trigger and snagged myself a couple of Insight Cards.

-If you sign up for these in combination with the Netspend cards I’ve talked about in a previous post, then you could put away up to $30,000 earning 5% guaranteed interest per year.
-For the vast majority of households, $30,000 is more than enough to serve as a massive emergency fund.
+If you sign up for these in combination with the Netspend cards that I’ve talked about in a previous post, then you could put away up to $50,000 earning 5% guaranteed interest per year.
+For the vast majority of households, $50,000 is more than enough to serve as a massive emergency fund.
 And since you’re getting 5% interest each year, you won’t have to worry about the low returns that normally come with keeping a big pile of cash.
-As a point of comparison, it would take $150,000 in your standard online bank account in order to get the same returns as you would get on this $30,000.
+As a point of comparison, you would need to save $250,000 in your standard online bank account in order to get the same returns as you would get on this $50,000.
 That’s a huge difference!

 The thing that turns most people away from these accounts is that they take a little bit of upfront work to set up.
 In reality, it’s not really as much work as you’d think.
 A lot of people spend way more time figuring out how to travel hack or clip coupons.
 This is just another way to optimize your finances.
 Plus, once you understand how these savings accounts work, it’s possible to set them up and have everything fully automated in just a few minutes.

-Related: This post is part two of a 2-part series.
-Be sure to also read part 1, Netspend Account: A Step-By-Step Guide to 5% Interest if you want to maximize your 5% interest savings.
+*This post is the second part of a two part series.
+Be sure to also read part one, Netspend Account: 5% Interest Savings and $20 Signup Bonus, if you want to learn how to fully maximize your 5% interest savings and snag a $20 signup bonus in the process.

 What Is An Insight Card?